Formatted output

 Columns and padding

 The following control options manipulate column boundaries (tab positions).
 These column boundaries only apply to the line currently being written.
-A column boundary is initially assumed to be in line position 0.
+An implicit column boundary is assumed to exist at the beginning of each line, i.e. in position 0.

 ~|